The Household Hardship Fund

 This fund cannot cover the costs of purchasing food or other stock for foodbanks, but foodbanks could apply to distribute cash/vouchers to people they support.

-Organisations will need to complete a short online application that will ask for:
+Organisations need to complete a short online application that asks for:

 - Information about your organisation.